Tips for Overcoming Impostor Syndrome

 Find your community.
 Go one step further and find your community!
 Connect with peers and experienced professionals in a collaborative way.
 Be vulnerable, learn something new, and bask in your network of like-minded people who share your interests or professional background.

 Minimize the comparisons.
 This is likely one of the more common causes of impostor syndrome.
 The next time you start comparing your work to someone else’s, remember that your success is in your hands and you can make it happen.

 Be okay with asking questions.
 Our biggest downfall is thinking we need to know everything at any given moment.
 As soon as you realize that you don’t have to have all of the answers and you begin asking questions, you’ll learn to rely on your colleagues and others for help, minimizing your chances of burnout in the process.

 Find value in feedback.
 Feedback is the stepping stone to growth.
 It’s how you understand your strengths and weaknesses.
 Focus on what makes you feel empowered and redirect any negativity to improving yourself based on that feedback.

 Fill in your skill gaps.
 If feeling like you’re not well-versed in a particular subject makes you feel like a fraud, it can help to reflect on your skill set to see where you can improve.
 Then, as you learn more and hone your craft, you’ll build the confidence to thrive!

 Join the Discussion

-On April 30th, 2021, the University of Las Vegas, Nevada Digital Skills Bootcamps hosted an Impostor Syndrome Panel titled “Am I Good Enough to Be Here?”
+To increase awareness of impostor syndrome and how to manage it, the University of Las Vegas, Nevada Digital Skills Bootcamps hosted an Impostor Syndrome Panel titled “Am I Good Enough to Be Here?”

 *If you or someone you know are struggling with mental health, you can contact the Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline at 1-800-662-4357.
 The service is confidential, free, and open 24-hours a day, 365 days a year.